1. Introduction

 2.13 Use of ICT

 The School’s ICT systems have firewalls installed, however staff should be aware of content and context of internet based materials, and ensure trusted websites, educational resources and media outlets are used in supporting teaching and learning.
-(See also Acceptable use of IT policy: https://britams.fireflycloud.net/policies/acceptable-use-of-ict-policy) Photographs and images of children should not be kept on personal devices, where possible school equipment should be used if photographs are taken for school use (for example to celebrate a child's work or share on the school network) and if staff have to use their own devices, they should be downloaded onto the school's network within 24 hours and deleted from the personal device.
-Staff are responsible for ensuring this happens (see also GDPR and data handling policies)
+(See also Acceptable use of IT policy: https://britams.fireflycloud.net/policies/acceptable-use-of-ict-policy) Photographs and images of children should never be kept on personal devices, school equipment must be used if photographs are taken for school use (for example to celebrate a child's work or share on the school network).
+See also the Child Protection Policy for information about Online Safety, Monitoring and Filtering at the B.S.A.

 Children use social media increasingly as a means to communicate with each other and with the wider world.
 The School has the responsibility of working with children and parents to ensure that young people understand the risks and possible negative effects of using social media apps and websites.
-At school, children are not allowed to access social media in lessons, and use of mobile phone and tablet technology should be closely monitored.
-Children should also be encouraged to report misuse of social media to staff so that any potential abuse can be brought into the open and dealt with.
-Staff should be aware of sexting and of the possible presence of predatory behaviour.
+At school, children are not allowed to access social media in lessons, and use of mobile phone and tablet technology is closely monitored.
+Children should be encouraged to report misuse of social media to staff so that any potential abuse can be brought into the open and dealt with.
+Staff should be aware of sexting and of the possible presence of predatory behaviour online.
 Children are given clear sanctions for misuse of mobile technology while at school; these sanctions include keeping the child’s phone or device securely locked away during the school day.
-Staff who have concerns that children are being abused by other children or by adults online should follow the Child Protection procedures (see https://britams.fireflycloud.net/policies/child-protection-policy ).
+Staff who have concerns that children are being abused by other children or by adults online should follow the Child Protection procedures (https://britams.fireflycloud.net/policies/child-protection-policy ).

 2.15 Extra Curricular Activities

-The School applies the same vetting procedures to club providers and peripatetic music teachers as to School staff, and the choice of clubs on offer will be monitored by each Head of School to ensure that children are accessing appropriate activities.
+The School applies the same vetting procedures to club providers and peripatetic music teachers as to School staff, and the choice of clubs on offer will be monitored by the Head of Extracurricular Activities and each Head of School to ensure that children are accessing appropriate activities.
 Once children are in the care of an extra curricular club provider or child care provider, they become the responsibility of that provider, but the school works together with any provision that takes place at school to ensure the continuation of a high standard of care.
+All club providers and music teachers must undergo child protection training before they start to work with children.

 2.16 Supervision